arontsang/ArtsTech.AspnetCore.Authentication.Ntlm/README.md

 ## Optional

- - Samba Winbind Client libraries (include PrimarySid claim)
+ - Samba Winbind Client libraries (include PrimarySid claim and GroupSid claims)

 Configuration of Samba/Winbind is out of scope of this readme (and its quite beyond me).

 ## Usage

+### Claims

+This library will return a ClaimsPrinciple with a ClaimsIdentity.

+The ClaimsIdentity will have the following claims:

+    - ClaimTypes.Name
+    - ClaimTypes.PrimarySid (Optional requires libwbclient)
+    - ClaimTypes.GroupSid (Optional requires libwbclient)

 ### Dotnet 6 Minimal API example